SAP-samples/ui5-exercises-codejam/chapters/chapter01/readme.md

 <br>

 Our component set up is essentially a JavaScript module.
 We have defined it with the `sap.ui.define` method.
 This method takes two parameters (also see its [documentation](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui%23methods/sap.ui.define)):
-1. An array of dependencies from a UI5 library
+1. An array of dependencies from UI5 libraries
 1. A function that will be executed

 Our only dependency is the `UIComponent`, which we pass to the function.
 This function returns the `UIComponent`, but [extends](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.UIComponent%23methods/sap.ui.core.UIComponent.extend) it with an new subclass that we call `sap.codejam.Component`.
 This subclass is enriched with a `metadata` parameter, which is an object that points to a `manifest.json` and makes sure that the `UIComponent` is created fully asynchronously (`"sap.ui.core.IAsyncContentCreation"`).
 The subclass is also enriched by an `init` function, which is automatically invoked by the framework when the component is instantiated.
 Inside this function, we make sure that the init function of the `UIComponent`'s parent is invoked (which is obligatory).